Interior Design Content Writing: 4 Essential Blog Types To Boost Sales

 Ignoring SEO is like having a shop in the desert selling the most exquisite products and services.
 There are plenty of interested buyers out there but no one can find you.

 Choosing popular topics and including valuable information encourages sharing on social media platforms, multiplying a blog’s potential reach.
-It’s important, therefore, to prioritise quality when planning your interior design marketing.
+It’s important to be clear about what your audience wants when planning content for your interior design marketing.

 Whilst consistency is key, hastily creating unoriginal content, without much thought to value, isn’t going to achieve the desired impact.
 Better to produce good quality blogs every two to three weeks, than bland content that might devalue your brand credibility.
 Overused and artificially embellished content can also detract from the luxury brand tone synonymous with your business.
-To avoid plummeting the growth you’ve worked hard to achieve, AI should be used with caution.
+To avoid plummeting the growth you’ve worked hard to achieve, use AI with caution.
 Content that smacks of AI, will not sound high-end however you try to frame it.
-If your interior design content sounds like this, pay close attention. ’Where every corner tells a story’, ‘embodies a narrative, a journey’, ‘tells tales of time’, ‘where opulence meets affection’, a testament to modern artistry’.
+Pay close attention, if your interior design content sounds something like this. ’Where every corner tells a story’, ‘Where opulence meets affection’, ‘A testament to modern artistry’.
 It all sounds so ‘land of the faraway fairies’ and even worse, it all sounds the same!
 No bonus points there.
-Whatever your frequency, depending on capacity, always focus on quality.
-Whilst we’re talking of fantasy, here’s an analogy I like to use.
+Whatever your blog frequency ie how often you post them, always focus on quality, value and credibility. .

 But what about paid adverts?
-Whilst you can buy your place at the top, with Google Ads, Google will continue to uphold its fundamental principles, when determining rank for high-competition words.
-‘Value’, ‘Relevance’ and ‘Authority’ reign supreme.
+Whilst you can buy your place at the top, with well researched Google Ad campaigns, Google will continue to uphold its fundamental principles, when determining rank for high-competition words.
+‘Relevance’, ‘Value’ and ‘Authority’ reign supreme.
 So what does that tell us?
 Well-thought-out blogs continue to make a difference, Blogging matters.
 And the best news?
-They are not dependent on an endless stream of funds and have the potential to become ‘ever-green’, meaning they will continue to sustain interest over time.
+They are not dependent on an endless stream of funds.
+With the potential to become ‘ever-green’, they can sustain interest over time.
 Unlike Google Ads, your search won’t be clearly labelled as an ad, which precludes them from being filtered out by savvy customers.

-Aside from determining rank, the goal is to build brand awareness and establish authority.
+Aside from determining rank, the goal is to build brand awareness and demonstrate industry expertise .
 As an interior designer, your topics might include ‘Top 10 Interior Design Trends for 2024’, ‘How to Style an L-Shaped Family Room’, or ‘Factors to Consider When Choosing Between Wallpaper and Paint.’

 When planning your content, tailor your copy to your brand.
 For example, a blog about interior design trends should emphasise emerging trends that align best with your brand.
 If your style is predominantly neutral, focus on natural textures.
 If your brand is renowned for colour, discuss trending palettes, maximalism or colour drenching.
-You can choose titles that support your brand aesthetic provided you don't deviate from the facts.
+Choose titles that support your brand aesthetic.
 If you have formed established partnerships eg with fabric suppliers, tailor your blog accordingly, by choosing to write about materials, design prints and colours that support that collaboration eg ‘Natural Designs with Classic Linen’.
+Remember, the ultimate aim is to generate revenue so ensure they fit with your products and services.

 Schedule your blogs to cover seasonal or holiday themes such as ‘Al Fresco Dining’ and ‘How to Style Your Home for Autumn’ but first and foremost, ensure they connect with your products and services.

-If you choose a popular topic that’s been covered numerous times eg current design trends, be sure to make it fresh and original.
+If you choose a popular topic that’s been covered countless times eg current design trends, be sure to make it fresh and original.
 Infuse it with brand personality and add the benefit of your personal experience.
+Google favours fresh insight when deciding where to rank your content.

-Frequently asked questions make perfect blog titles, not least because they include common search phrases.
-Aside from answering client questions in detail, they can also be used for reference.
+Frequently asked questions make perfect blog titles, not least because they include commonly searched phrases which score highly for SEO.

 Other useful topics include: